Department: Comparative Biomedical Sciences

 Clinical Groups: Equine Medicine

 Liz graduated from the RVC in July 2005.
 She completed an internship in the RVC equine hospital before moving to equine practice in Cambridgeshire.
 After 3 years in equine practice, she returned to the RVC to complete a Senior Clinical Training Scholarship in Equine Medicine.
 She gained the RCVS Certificate in Veterinary Anaesthesia (CertVA), completed a Masters degree in Veterinary Medicine (MVetMed) and became a diplomate of the American College of Veterinary Medicine.
 During this time she developed an interest in equine endothelial cell function and completed a PhD studying the role of endothelial dysfunction in the predisposition to laminitis.
 She then spent time teaching preclinical BVetMed students as an anatomy demonstrator.
 She is currently an HBLB funded post-doctoral research fellow investigating the role of exercise in the regulation of angiogenesis in the Thoroughbred racehorse.
+Her research into endothelial cells will continue when she moves into a Lectureship in November 2022 in the department of Comparative Biomedical Sciences at RVC.

 Liz is an HBLB funded post doctoral fellow, investigating the role of exercise in the regulation of angiogenesis in the Thoroughbred racehorse.